wvanvlaenderen/homebridge-smart-trainer/README.md

 [![Downloads](https://img.shields.io/npm/dt/homebridge-smart-trainer.svg)](https://www.npmjs.org/package/homebridge-smart-trainer)
 [![Build Status](https://travis-ci.org/wvanvlaenderen/homebridge-smart-trainer.svg?branch=master)](https://travis-ci.org/wvanvlaenderen/homebridge-smart-trainer)
 [![Dependencies](https://david-dm.org/wvanvlaenderen/homebridge-smart-trainer.svg)](https://david-dm.org/wvanvlaenderen/homebridge-smart-trainer)

 Homebridge accessory exposing a BLE controlled smart cycling trainer as a contact sensor.

 Once configured in Homebridge the plugin will scan for BLE devices exposing the BLE Cycling Measurement service.
-Once one of these services starts emitting power values the sensor is triggered, allowing to control lights/scenes through Homekit
+Once one of these services starts emitting power values the sensor is triggered, allowing to control lights/scenes through Homekit.

+The sensor should support all smart trainers which support the Cycling Service descriptor.
+Both Tacx and Wahoo are verified to use this service at the moment of writing.

 Supported actions include:
 * start cycling